woodward/integrator/README.md

 ## So why should I care???
 A tool to solve ODEs?
 Why would I need this?

-The basic gist of the project is that it is a tool in Elixir (that leverages [Nx](https://github.com/elixir-nx)) to numerically solve sets of ordinary differential equations (ODEs).
+The basic gist of the project is that it is a tool in Elixir (that leverages [Nx](https://github.com/elixir-nx)) to numerically solve sets of ordinary differential equations, or ODEs.
 Science and engineering problems typically generate either sets of ODEs or partial differential equations (PDEs).
-So basically `integrator` lets you solve any scientific or engineering problem which generates ODEs, which is a HUGE class of problems (FYI, finite element methods are used to solve sets of PDEs).
+So basically `integrator` lets you solve any scientific or engineering problem which generates ODEs, which is an extremely class of problems (finite element methods are frequently used to solve sets of PDEs).

-Fun fact: hundreds (or even thousands) of scientific problems had been formulated in the form of ODEs since the time that Isaac Newton first invented calculus in the 1600's, but these problems remained intractable & unsolvable for over three centuries other than a very small handful that were amenable to a "closed form solution"; i.e., the ODEs could be solved analytically (i.e., via mathematical manipulations).
+Fun fact: hundreds (or even thousands) of scientific problems had been formulated in the form of ODEs since the time that Isaac Newton first invented calculus in the 1600's, but these problems remained intractable & unsolvable for over three centuries other than a very small handful that were amenable to closed form solutions; that is, the ODEs could be solved analytically (i.e., via mathematical manipulation).
 So there was this tragic dilemma; we could formulate these problems mathematically since the 1600's - 1800's, but couldn't actually solve them.
-SAD! :disappointed:

 So one of the primary drivers to create the first digital computers in the 1940's - 1960's was to solve ODEs.
 The space program, for example, would have been impossible without the numerical